 Forget Your Phones

-The keyword of Quality Time is quality.
-It’s impossible to feel in tune with someone who is more focused on itunes.
+Being a busy person in a relationship often means maximizing the little time you’re able to spend together.
+The key word of Quality Time is quality.
+It’s impossible to feel in tune with someone who is more focused on iTunes.
+When you’re together, try to put away distractions and focus on one another.

-From sleep to sex, studies show there are countless reasons why leaving your phone outside of the bedroom at night is a good idea.
-You should also ban them from the dinner table and date night.
+From sleep to sex, studies show there are countless reasons why leaving your phone outside of the bedroom at night is a good idea, as well.
+You should also think about banning them from coming out too often on date nights.
 In the early stages of a relationship, you don’t always get to spend the amount of time with your significant other that you want, so you have to make the most of the time you do get.

 Carve Out Time for Communication

 Whenever possible, go to bed together at the same time and include communication as part of your nightly routine.
+Living together can make it easier to take your time together for granted, but a nightly check-in can serve as a reminder to appreciate one another.
 While you’re getting ready for bed and snuggling in for the night, use that time to connect.

 Even if you’re in different parts of the world, take a few moments in the evening to check in with one another emotionally.
-Facetime is a beautiful invention, but phone calls are nice too.
+They say that absence makes the heart grow fonder, and perhaps there’s something to the old cliche, but it’s so much nicer to stay connected from afar.
+Facetime is a beautiful invention, but regular phone calls and texts throughout the day are nice too.

 Ask one another the following questions each night before bed.